MaxPleaner/job_tracker_cli/README.md

 ## TODO (fork please)

+- Use many migrations instead of just one
-- add reminder system for when to follow up with companies
+- Add reminder system for when to follow up with companies
-- add web interface with CRUD forms
+- Add web interface with CRUD forms
-- hack the mainframe
+- Hack the mainframe